 Kick Panel Pods for more speakers

 To pump up the sound even more, install a set of Q-Forms Kick Panel Pods.
 These custom speaker enclosures fit right into the space where your kick panels are now and, once you pick and install a set of 6-1/2" speakers, will direct great sound up towards your ears.
 They're available in a variety of colors to match your truck's interior.

 There's no way to totally eliminate wind and road noise from a big old brick like this, but installing some Dynamat in the doors — and, potentially, throughout the cabin, can really seal in sound.
 A set of inexpensive foam speaker baffles behind your new speakers will also help, plus they help protect the speakers from dust and damage.

-If your Suburban or Yukon didn't come with factory navigation, you can add an aftermarket double-DIN nav receiver with help from a dash kit.
+If your truck didn't come with factory navigation, you can add an aftermarket double-DIN nav receiver with help from a dash kit.
 Depending on how you use your truck, a portable navigation unit could also be a good solution, because you can move it between vehicles as needed and tuck it into a storage compartment when you're not using it.

 Installing a security system in this truck is reasonably simple as these things go, but these things really aren't simple.
 If you're not experienced with car security and remote start installations, consult a Crutchfield advisor before ordering and consider handing the job off to a professional.

 Find the audio gear that fits your car or truck